ACTRA Toronto Audiobook Initiative

 If a publisher hears your recording and reaches out to the CNIB, they will be directed to ACTRA Toronto for your contact info.

-If you are interested in this initiative, please contact Robert Gordon, Manager, Audio Publishing & Distribution.
+If you are interested in this initiative, please contact David Stinson, Supervisor, Audio Publishing.